waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 as we can see, when the quantile is approaching 50%, the length is going lower.
 It means that when the quantile is approaching 50%, simulation error is lower.
 It means when the quantile is 50%, it has the best precision.

-In other words, when the quantile is 50%, the median have the tightest sampling distribution.
+In other words, when the quantile is 50%, the median has the tightest sampling distribution.

 Then, we need to transfer the x-axis from quantile to the density values of the original distribution.
-In this part, it should be standard normal distribution.
+In this part, it should be a standard normal distribution.
 ```{r}
 length_d_df <- length_df %>%
   mutate(density=dnorm(qnorm(quantile_position)))